Akaline-tech/Cs2-External-Hack/README.md

   <a href="#english">English</a> | <a href="#中文">中文</a>
 </p>

-# My C++ Project

 ## English

 ### Description
-This project is a C++ application that demonstrates overlay rendering, key input handling, and radar visualization.
+This project is a C++ cheat program for CS2, featuring enemy pointers and radar functionality.

 ### Features
-- Overlay rendering with transparent background
+- pointer
-- Radar and pointer functionality
+- Radar
-- Edge-triggered key toggles
+-
 ### Requirements
 - Windows OS
 - Visual Studio 2019 or later
-- C++17 support
+- C++17

 ### Build Instructions
 1. Clone the repository: